Watsonia is a genus of about 50 species of perennials in the Iridaceae family, native to southern Africa.

 With their bright colors and tall flowering spikes, these lovely plants will add a colorful vibrance to any landscape.
 Give them sunshine and some occasional water and they will pull out a smile from your face every time you see them!

-Its common name (Bugle Lily) is derived from its distinctly bugle (or trumpet) shape.
+The common name “Bugle Lily” is derived from its distinctive bugle (or trumpet) shape.

 Watsonia symbolizes innocence, purity and chastity.